 The Government did not respond to recommendations to prohibit all corporal punishment of children made during the Universal Periodic Review of Mauritania in 2010.

 A draft Child Protection Code is currently under discussion – the Government reported in 2017 to the Committee Against Torture that the draft Code criminalised corporal punishment of children.
 We have not yet been able to study the text.
 The draft Code was adopted by the National Assembly in June 2017 and was to be transmitted to the Senate – however this had been put on hold until the political tensions between the Senate and the Government are resolved.
 Following a referendum in August 2017, the Senate was “repealed”.
-It is unclear what impact this will have on the adoption of the draft Child Protection Code.
+The Code passed another vote at the National Assembly in December 2017: its current status is unclear.

 Alternative care settings